 Sometimes parents view this as disrespectful behavior and resort to overpowering their children.
 Unfortunately, this can make children feel powerless and encourage defiance as they fight to “take back their power.”

-A great solution may be to allow children, as they get older, some freedom to make their own decisions.
+A great solution may be to allow children some freedom to make their own decisions from time to time, as they get older.
 For example, if they complain about their bedtime routine, encourage them to find what may be a better solution.

 This is not to say that children should do as they please.
 You’re still the parent!
 However, as children get older and start thinking independently, it’s perfectly fine to allow them room to make some decisions (at your discretion, of course).